 Longtail boats can be hired anywhere at the water’s edge and indeed their drivers will come looking for you.
-A full-day tour will cost around 2,500 baht but you can then choose where to go and how long to stay so this is a great idea if there are a few of you.
+A full-day tour will cost around 3,000 baht but you can then choose where to go and how long to stay so this is a great idea if there are a few of you.
 However if it’s a bit choppy you might not be able to access all the spots that a larger boat can.
 So where should you choose to go?

 Mango Bay is another popular snorkelling spot.
 Similar to Ao Leuk, it’s sandy in the middle with the best snorkelling at the edges.
 The road to here is not to be trifled with, so hire a longtail or grab a kayak to get here.
 Mango Bay has a huge school of fish which throb and pulse in a large vortex which can usually be seen from the surface and is most often near the Mango Bay Resort.

 Japanese Gardens is one of the bays off Koh Nangyuan and only accessible by water too.
-It’s popular for both diving and snorkeling and has a marked no boat zone too.
-The Lomprayah do offer a ferry service day trip here but my advice would be to go by longtail which will leave you more flexible.
-If you step foot on land here you will be charged to use the beach.
-In Mae Haad there’s a small shallow shipwreck which you can just about see jutting out of the water in front of Sensi Paradise Resort.
-This is great fun for a quick dip and explore.
+It’s popular for both diving and snorkelling and has a marked no boat zone too.
+Lomprayah offer a ferry service day trip here but our advice would be to go by longtail which will leave you more flexible.
+If you step foot on land here you will be charged to use the beach by the inept and greedy resort based here.